 Bay Village real estate is some of the most expensive in Ohio, although Bay Village house values don't compare to the most expensive real estate in the U.S.

-Bay Village is a decidedly white-collar city, with fully 91.02% of the workforce employed in white-collar jobs, well above the national average.
+Bay Village is a decidedly white-collar city, with fully 91.84% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bay Village is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Bay Village who work in management occupations (15.77%), sales jobs (13.36%), and office and administrative support (10.89%).
+There are especially a lot of people living in Bay Village who work in management occupations (18.24%), sales jobs (13.87%), and teaching (9.90%).

 Also of interest is that Bay Village has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bay Village telecommute to their jobs.
+Overall, about 10.79% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bay Village is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Bay Village’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Bay Village is a great place for families with children to consider.
+First of all, many other families with children live here, making Bay Village a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bay Village has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Bay Village’s overall crime rate is lower than average for the country.

 The people who call Bay Village home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bay Village residents report their race to be White, followed by Asian.
-Important ancestries of people in Bay Village include Irish, English, Italian, and Polish.
+The greatest number of Bay Village residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Bay Village include German, Irish, English, Italian, and Polish.

 The most common language spoken in Bay Village is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.